Mastery Based Learning @ AFSE

 learning goal of reading for information.

-Levels of Mastery
+Levels of Competency

 - Students who experience academic success